mriffle/nf-teirex-dda/docs/source/how_to_run.rst

 ===================================
 How to Run the Workflow
 ===================================
-Follow these instructions to run the Nextflow DIA workflow from your system.
+Follow these instructions to run the Nextflow DDA workflow from your system.
 Note that your system must remain on for the duration of the running of the workflow.
 Even though the steps may be running on AWS Batch, your system still orchestrates the running of the steps.